PyEllips/pyElli/paper/paper.md

 ```

 To request tabulated literature values for silicon, we instantiate the refractiveindex.info database and query it for the material (`Si`) and author (`Aspnes`).
+It is possible to search the database first to get a list of matching entries.
+See the [documentation](https://pyelli.readthedocs.io/en/stable/database.html) for details.

 ```python
 rii_db = elli.db.RII()